Harsh-Ratna/Text-to-2d-Floorplan-Generation-using-GANs/README.md

 ## Future Work
-We will apply 3D gans to generate the wall structure for the 2D plan and generate an actual structure of a home which can be used for 3D visualisation of the house and its structural design.
+We will apply 3D gans to generate the wall structure for the 2D plan and generate an actual structure of a home which can be used for 3D visualisation of the house and its structural design. we already have the dataset for different types of architectural building.

 ## Contributors
 This work has been completed by our team comprising of: